Trying to choose between an indica, sativa, or hybrid when you visit the marijuana dispensary? We can help!

 Pure sativa strains usually produce a high THC content and low CBD content.
 Landrace indica strains, on the other hand, tend have a lower THC content, and a somewhat higher CBD content.
 However, thanks to crossbreeding, both indica and sativa strains can be found with varying THC:CBD cannabinoid concentrations.

 After THC, CBD is the second most prevalent cannabinoid found in cannabis.
-CBD is noted for the way THC interacts with the body, controlling the effects of THC and perhaps modulating the strain’s particular high.
+CBD is noted for the way it interacts with the body, controlling the effects of THC and perhaps modulating a strain’s particular high.

 Indica strains are known for having flavor profiles ranging from sweet musk and rich earth to dark fruit, like berry and grape, while sativa strains are known for citrus, pine, and even tropical profiles.